-Adjust the driver seat, seatback recliner, and both outside mirrors.
+1. Adjust the driver seat and seatback recliner, both outside mirrors, and the power steering column (if equipped).

 Not all vehicles will have the ability to save and recall the mirror positions.

 - 2. Press and hold 1 until two beeps sound. - 3.
 Repeat for a second driver position using 2.